back to the MAIN INDEX

 The island's ancient medical tradition, related to the cult of Aesculapius, never died out in time.
 In the early Middle Ages, when the temple had already collapsed, the Tiber Island became the site of a hospice, run by monks, where the sick people could be treated.
 This popular institution slowly grew into a real medical establishment, the Fatebenefratelli Hospital, founded in 1584, still active today.

-Instead, the other half of the island is mainly occupied by a small square, closed at one end by a church dedicated to St.Bartholomew, the apostle whose remains are kept below the main altar.
-It was founded in the 10th century, when it was built over the ruins of the ancient Temple of Aesculapius.
-Although it was rebuilt in 1624 after having been seriously damaged by a flood in the mid 1500s, it maintained its original Romanesque belltower.
-Under its porch, a small plaque indicates the water level of the very last flood remembered in Rome, dated December 17, 1937.
+Instead, the other half of the island is mainly occupied by a small square, closed at one end by a church dedicated to St.Bartholomew.
+In maps of Rome of the 18th and 19th centuries the Tiber Island was actually labelled as St.Bartholomew's Island.
+The church was founded over the ruins of the ancient Temple of Aesculapius around year 1000, by the German emperor Otto III, to hold the remains of St.Adalbert from Prague.
+Around 1200 also St.Bartholomew was buried there, and the title of the church changed into that of the latter martyr.
+Although it was rebuilt in 1624 after having been seriously damaged by a flood in the mid 1500s, it maintains its original Romanesque belltower.
+Under its porch, a small plaque indicates the water level of the very last flood remembered in Rome, dated December 17, 1937 (some features in this church are also mentioned in the Fountains monograph and in There Once Was In Rome... section)..

 St.Bartholomew's church, with the pillar in the foreground

-In the centre of the square stands a four-sided pillar, dating back to the second half of the 1800s, with the statues of St.Bartholomew, St.Francis of Assisi, St.Paulinus of Nola (popularly credited for having invented the church bell) and St.John of God (a Spanish saint, founder of the Brothers Hospitallers Order, also known as the Fatebenefratelli i.e. Do-good Brothers).
+In the centre of the square stands a four-sided pillar with the statues of St.Bartholomew, St.Francis of Assisi, St.Paulinus of Nola (patron of the river mills, and popularly credited for having invented the church bell), and St.John of God (a Spanish saint, founder of the Brothers Hospitallers Order, also known as the Fatebenefratelli i.e. Do-good Brothers).
+The pillar also commemorates the opening of the First Vatican Council (1868).

 Sometime during the early Middle Ages the obelisk, which had already collapsed, was replaced with a column topped by a Christian cross, symbolically representing the triumph of Christianity upon the ancient pagan civilization.
 The column faced St.Bartholomew's church in the same way as the obelisk once used to face the temple; up to the mid 19th century, on August 24, a list of names of those who had not complied with the Easter Precept (i.e. a yearly compulsory confession and Holy Communion, taken at Easter time) was hung to the column, to be frowned upon by everybody.